-The Summit Ridge Lookout Cabin is a former fire lookout cabin that is currently available for rent.
+The Summit Ridge Lookout Cabin is the only cabin available for rent on the Black Hills National Forest.
+It is a former fire lookout cabin that is currently available for rent.
 This primitive USFS cabin is eligible for listing on the National Register of Historic Places.
 The cabin measures 22x32 feet and sleeps 7 comfortably.
 The location also has room for a camp trailer or tent.
 Groups as large as 10 may rent the cabin.
 For more information, or to make reservations, go to Summit Ridge Lookout Cabin (SD

 WATCH VIDEO: Summit Ridge Cabin

 The famous Deadwood Sheriff, Seth Bullock, built the Mount Roosevelt Friendship Tower in 1919 as a dedication to President Theodore Roosevelt, his close friend of many years.
 Bullock wanted to create a memorial of his friend’s life and a place where people could view wide open spaces that both Bullock and Roosevelt had become so fond of during their lives.

 Bullock was Deadwood’s first sheriff, founded the town of Belle Fourche, and was a U.S. Marshal for South Dakota.
 He was also an early Forest Supervisor on the Black Hills National Forest, appointed to the task by President Roosevelt.
 Bullock would help establish Wind Cave National Park, Devils Tower National Monument, and the D.C.
 Booth National Fish Hatchery.
 President Teddy Roosevelt was known as the “Conservationist President,” because of his vision for protecting public lands, wildlife, and natural resources.
 Together, these two historical figures played a major role in the conservation movement of the Black Hills.